 Performing a 1D integration requires the integrand to be specified somehow.
 This is done by defining a function in the Stan functions block with the special signature:

 '''

-real integrand(real x, real xc, real[] theta,
+real integrand(real x, real xc, array[] real theta,

-real[] x_r, int[] x_i)
+array[] real x_r, array[] int x_i)

 '''

-The function should return the value of the integrand evaluated at the point $x$ .
+The function should return the value of the integrand evaluated at the point x.

 The argument of this function are: